Tsaryii/ProjectOST/README.md

 WARNING
    1. ![Screenshot 1](./Images/warning.png)

-   2. If you see this change the TycoonStomper.StroklessBG reference to StroklessBG
+   2. If you see this change the TycoonStomper.StroklessBG reference to StroklessBG (How it should look when done)
     ![Screenshot 1](./Images/Strokless.png)